 Holly has been a lab tech & phlebotomist for over a decade working specifically in the fields of serology, hematology, and pathology.
 Along with this, Holly has been a photographer for half of her life, giving her a keen eye for crime scene photos.

-Holly was the cohost for seasons 1 & 2, however, Season 3 forward, Holly will only be featured on so many episodes as she had to take a step back to focus on her personal life and new business.
+Holly was the cohost for seasons 1 & 2, however, Season 3 forward, Holly will only be featured on so many episodes as she had to take a step back to focus on her personal life and small business.

 True Crime Curator